 We are committed to international human rights agreements in our operating principles and staff policy and we want to ensure that our employees and candidates are treated with fair practices regarding compensation, career development as well as recruitment.

 The implementation of the Code of Conduct and employee policy is conducted for example through HR tools and processes and with personnel trainings.
 We train our personnel in human rights and equality issues as part of our general Code of Conduct training processes.
 Additionally, all employees have the possibility to anonymously inform about possible non-compliances through the Cargotec global SpeakUp line.
-In 2017, a dedicated organisation was formed to support the business in ethics and compliance issues.
+The company has a dedicated organisation that supports the business in ethics and compliance issues.

 We want to be a responsible employer.
 We conduct our Compass employee engagement survey annually with which we evaluate our employees’ opinions on leadership, team climate, engagement, and insights on employees views about Cargotec social responsibility.